dbaq/cordova-plugin-contacts-phone-numbers/README.md

 iOS does not provide a normalized number like Android.
 So number === normalizedNumber for iOS.

+The thumbnail is not returned on iOS, if you want iOS support, feel free to open a PR.

 The Android code is heavily inspired from the official plugin with some tweaks to improve the perfomances.

 ## Contributing